humanitycodes/www/coursework/lessons/slides/static-laptop-setup.md

 ### Using the terminal

+- Terminal on Mac
 - Terminal on Ubuntu
-- Terminal on Mac
 - Git Bash (https://git-scm.com/download/win)

 ---

-## Terminal commands are basically magic words
+## Terminal commands are magic words

 If you've been using computers long enough to remember DOS, that's a terminal.
 It's usually a black window where you can type in words to do things.